MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms.md

 ## Basic Mechanics of MeVisLab (Example: Building a Contour Filter) {#TutorialBasicMechanics}

 In this chapter you will learn the basic mechanics of the MeVisLab IDE.
-You will learn how to re-use existing Modules to load and view data, and you will build your first processing pipeline.
+You will learn how to re-use existing Modules to load and view data and you will build your first processing pipeline.

 {{<alert class="info" caption="Extra Infos">}}
-Additional information about the basics of MeVisLab are explained {{< docuLinks "/Resources/Documentation/Publish/SDK/GettingStarted/index.html" "here">}}
+Additional information on the basics of MeVisLab are explained {{< docuLinks "/Resources/Documentation/Publish/SDK/GettingStarted/index.html" "here">}}
 {{</alert>}}

 [//]: <> (MVL-651)

 ### Loading Data {#TutorialLoadingData}

-First, we need to load the data we like to work on.
-In MeVisLab, you usually use modules to perform specific tasks.
-Modules are the basic entities you will be working with.
-Each module has a specific functionality for processing, visualization and interaction.
-Connecting these modules enables the development of complex processing pipelines.
+First, we need to load the data we would like to work on, e.g. a CT scan.
+In MeVisLab, modules are used to perform their associated specific task, they are the basic entities you will be working with.
+Each module has a different functionality for processing, visualization and interaction.
+Connecting modules enables the development of complex processing pipelines.
 You will get to know different types of modules throughout the course of this tutorial.

-By now, we will load our data by using the module `ImageLoad`.
-You can find this module via search and add it to your Workspace.
+Starting off, we will add the module `ImageLoad` to our network to load our data.
+The module can be found typing its name into the search bar on the top-right corner an is added to your network by clicking it.

 ![Search for ImageLoad](/images/tutorials/basicmechanics/BM_01.png "Search for ImageLoad")

-As a next step, we like to select and load the data we like to process.
+Next, we select and load the data we´d like to process.
 Double-click the Module `ImageLoad` to open its Panel.
-Now, you can browse through your folders to select the data you like to open.
-You can find example data in the MeVisLab DemoData directory *$(InstallDir)/Packages/MeVisLab/Resources/DemoData* located in the MeVisLab installation path.
-Select a file, for example an MRI scan of a shoulder *Shoulder_Fracture.tif*.
+You can browse through your folders to select the data you´d like to open.
+Example data can be found in the MeVisLab DemoData directory *$(InstallDir)/Packages/MeVisLab/Resources/DemoData* located in the MeVisLab installation path.
+Select a file, for example a MRI scan of a shoulder *Shoulder_Fracture.tif*.
 The image is loaded immediately and basic information of the loaded image can be seen in the Panel.

 {{<alert class="info" caption="Extra Infos">}}
-Multiple additional Modules for loading data are available such as:
+There also are Modules to load multiple other formats of data.
+These are the most common ones:
-* `DicomImport` for loading DICOM Images
+* `DicomImport` to load DICOM Images
-* `LocalImage` for loading any image format
+* `LocalImage` to load any image format

-For details about loading DICOM images, see {{< docuLinks "/Resources/Documentation/Publish/SDK/GettingStarted/ch03.html" "here">}}
+For a more detailed description on loading DICOM images, look {{< docuLinks "/Resources/Documentation/Publish/SDK/GettingStarted/ch03.html" "here">}}

 {{</alert>}}